 Who are we?

-Community Housing registered at 3 Foley Grove, Foley Business Park, Kidderminster, DY11 7PT under the company registration of 30464R is a wholly owned subsidiary of Community Housing and trades as Community Housing.
+Community Housing registered at 3 Foley Grove, Foley Business Park, Kidderminster, DY11 7PT under the company registration of 30464R is a wholly owned subsidiary of The Community Housing Group Ltd. and trades as Community Housing.
 We are responsible for providing and monitoring equipment and services to provide independence, safety, and security to our service users.

 Processing your data